Program overview

 Program Overview

 The Graduate Certificate in Alternative Dispute Resolution (ADR) is designed for individuals aspiring to become trained dispute resolution specialists.
-This program equips students with the skills necessary to handle various disputes, including community conflicts, labor grievances, and court cases.
-The curriculum emphasizes core principles of negotiation, mediation, and arbitration, providing a comprehensive understanding of conflict resolution processes.
-Students will engage in intensive workshops and community involvement, learning to mediate disputes across diverse settings such as families, businesses, and government agencies.
-This program is ideal for recent university graduates and professionals in fields like law, human resources, and social work, looking to enhance their credentials and practical skills.
+This program equips students with the skills necessary to handle various disputes, including community grievances, labor issues, and court-related matters.
+Through a comprehensive curriculum, students engage in intensive workshops and community involvement, focusing on key principles of negotiation, mediation, and arbitration.
+The program is ideal for recent university graduates and professionals in fields such as law, human resources, and social work, enhancing their credentials and practical experience in conflict resolution.

 Program Structure